Employee Engagement - The Complete Guide

 Demonstrating a respect for your employees’ work-life balance nurtures a healthy work culture.
 Grade employees on their work, instead of what times they’re online or in the office.
 This allows employees to stay on top of their responsibilities outside of work and enables them to devote the necessary time and energy to their jobs.

-As the modern workforce has become more widely dispersed, the possibility for disconnection and isolation can threaten employee engagement.
-Employees who work from home or away from a desk can disengage if they don’t have access to the information they need, or are left out of critical conversations.
-Whether you’re planning an employee appreciation event, a town-hall meeting, or sharing company news - messaging and opportunities should be equitably distributed.
-Conversely, in-office employees should be afforded the same flexibility and autonomy that their remote counterparts enjoy.
+In-office employees should be afforded the same flexibility and autonomy that their remote coworkers enjoy.
 Wherever your employees work, managers should play an active role in ensuring that they have the support they need to be successful in their jobs.

-For example, you might enable a virtual suggestion box and open question and answers opportunities through an employee experience platform.
+For example, you might create a virtual suggestion box and open question and answers opportunities.
 Or, hold town hall style meetings both virtually and in person, and hold space for a question and answer forum.
-Whichever methods you choose, it is important that employees have a voice and are heard by company leadership.

 Internal Communications – Measurement to Mastery